-The full-time Gulf Arabic Programme skillfully develops the student’s spoken Gulf Arabic dialect alongside the formal, written Modern Standard Arabic.
-Developed over 15 years by Arabic linguists working in conjunction with native speakers, we believe our spoken Gulf Arabic programme to be one of the best in the Gulf.
+The full-time Gulf Arabic Program skillfully develops the student’s spoken Gulf Arabic dialect alongside the formal, written Modern Standard Arabic.
+Developed over 15 years by Arabic linguists working in conjunction with native speakers, our spoken Gulf Arabic Program is one of the best in the Gulf.

 Our spoken Gulf Arabic books cover 3 levels and are filled with conversations, vocabulary, grammar points, stories and proverbs, along with plenty of opportunities for students to practice out loud.

 After learning to read and write the alphabet, students continue their study of Modern Standard Arabic using the acclaimed Al-Kitaab series published by Georgetown University Press.

 Our two-year full-time program consists of four 18-week semesters.
 Classes are held four days a week (Sunday to Thursday) with 4 hours of class time each morning.
 Approximately 2/3 of the time will be spent studying the spoken Gulf dialect, and the other 1/3, Modern Standard Arabic.

 In addition to class time, students are encouraged to actively develop their own local friendships and find opportunities to practice in the community around them.

 - Getting Started – an oral introduction to common spoken phrases

 - Hayaa Binaa I – introduction to the Arabic Script